 Safety will be the primary consideration of the Chief Judge at all times.
 There will be a Chief Judge for each category.
 A Chief Judge may serve in that capacity in more than one category.
 The Chief Judge will be responsible for the following:

-- (a) Supervising Judges, Assistant Judges, Recorders, Boundary Judges, Timers, Runners, Starter, and Deadline Judges. - (b) Conducting, or designating an alternate to conduct, the pilot briefing.
+(a) Supervising Judges, Assistant Judges, Recorders, Boundary Judges, Timers, Runners, Starter, and Deadline Judges.